Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Related Work

 \section{Related Work}

-\subsection{Model-based Manipulation Planning}
+\paragraph{Model-based Manipulation Planning.}

 The literature on model-based robotic manipulation planning reflects a rich understanding of the structure of manipulation in rigid body domains.
 This includes the exploitation of environmental constraints \cite{lozano2003simple, simeon2004manipulation}, explicit methods (which explicitly search over contact modes or introduce them as discrete decision variables) \cite{mastalli2020crocoddyl, deits2014footstep, 2020-toussaint-DescribingPhysicsPhysical, lamiraux2021prehensile}, and implicit methods (formulations without discrete variables) \cite{2014-posa-DirectMethodTrajectorya, mordatch2012discovery}.
 However, contact dynamics are inherently stiff and non-smooth and involve complementarities, and therefore pose a fundamentally hard challenge to gradient-based solvers.
-Pure shooting methods \cite{2025-jordana-IntroductionZeroOrderOptimization, simeon2004manipulation, tassa2012synthesis} as well as RL \cite{rubiks2019} instead treat dynamics as a black-box simulation and avoid these challenges, but they do not exploit the first principles we know about rigid body and contact dynamics.
-Our approach aims to bridge this gap: While we treat dynamics as black-box, we integrate the aforementioned classical formulations of collision, contact, and force (e.g.\ friction cone) constraints to define a constrained space of states to guide RL.
+Pure shooting methods \cite{2025-jordana-IntroductionZeroOrderOptimization, simeon2004manipulation, tassa2012synthesis} as well as RL \cite{rubiks2019} instead treat dynamics as a black-box simulation and avoid these challenges, but they do not exploit the inherent structure of rigid body and contact dynamics.
+Our approach aims to bridge this gap by integrating the aforementioned classical formulations of contact interaction to define a constrained sampler of reset states to guide RL.